 - Periodic testing of electrical and gas installations

 - Better material combinations in furniture and buildings

 - Reduced smoking rates

 - Prevention campaigns regarding households fires, along with an evaluation of their results

 Use of flame retardants in furniture may even increase production of soot, smoke, toxic gases, and other harmful combustion products in a fire.
 Toxicity today causes most fire deaths and most injuries.
 Toxic gases increase risk of cancer.

-These two reports from the European Commission and from the French Agency for Food, Environmental and Occupational Health & Safety (ANSES) investigate the connection between stringent flammability requirements and fire safety and the alledged benefits of using flame retardants.
+This report from the French Agency for Food, Environmental and Occupational Health & Safety (ANSES) investigates the connection between stringent flammability requirements and fire safety and the alledged benefits of using flame retardants.

 “The stringency of non-flammability requirements for consumer products in a domestic environment does not have a statistically noticeable impact on the number of fatalities from fires in dwellings.”
 “In conclusion this study will hopefully be taken as a solid representation of the state-of-play on risk assessment of flame retardants in consumer products in a domestic environment, and thus enable the fire safety community to move their work forward in a target-oriented way”.